ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

   instruction of the target method.

-  If a single instruction varies slightly between different app targets but otherwise the fingerprint is still the same, the `anyInstruction()` wrapper can be used to specify variations of the same instruction.
+  If a single instruction varies slightly between different app targets but otherwise the fingerprint is still the same, the `anyInstruction()` wrapper can be used to specify the different expected instruction.
 Such as:
   ```
   anyInstruction(